lillyengeler/redis-proxy-project/README.md

 ## Time Taken to Complete Project

  - building the Flask web service – (0.5 hour)
- - setting up Docker containers and docker-compose – (2 hours)
+ - setting up Docker containers and docker-compose – (2+ hours)
  - creating LRU cache and LRU eviction – (2 hours)
  - implementing global expiry to keys – (0.5 hour)
  - implementing locks for sequential concurrent processing - (0.5 hour)
- - system tests - (2 hours)
+ - system tests - (2+ hours)
- - README documentation - (0.5 hour)
+ - README documentation - (1 hour)

-*Notes:* The most time consuming part of this project for me was learning Docker and how the containers interact through docker-compose, since I have not used Docker before.
+*Notes:* The most time consuming part of this project for me was learning Docker and how the containers interact through docker-compose since I had not used Docker in depth before this.
+Because of this, I ran into some blocks along the way that slowed my progress particularly when trying to implement a testing container and running the tests inside the container.
+Although now I know how to do this efficiently, I ran out of time and did not implement as many tests as I would have liked to.
 I also wanted to make sure I completely understood every piece of my code and that it was the most optimal solution, so I spent time researching and learning new ways to implement certain concepts such as the LRU Cache and the locks for sequential processing.